learn-co-curriculum/programming-mindset-strategies-for-getting-unstuck/README.md

 approach, simplify the problem, but it's less about the problem itself than how we're working through it.
 Instead of trying to fix an entire app, can you focus on a block of code?
 A line of code?
-If fighting your way through too much code at once is what's getting stuck, you can adjust your context and take each piece one step at a time.
+If fighting your way through too much code at once is what's getting you stuck, you can adjust your context and take each piece one step at a time.
 Some developers escape this trap by starting with a clean slate and writing a simple program to do the simplest version of the task.
 They then "grow" their simple example's complexity until it get closer to the _real_ problem and usually have their "A-ha!" moment in that process.
 This approach naturally joins to meet our following strategy as well.

 5. **Start with a solution and solve the problem backwards.** This is the approach to take if you know exactly what your result should be but aren't sure